 There are many areas throughout the United States borrowers can qualify for USDA Home Loans.
 But they a large percentage of those borrowers need to go with FHA Loans because they will not qualify for USDA Home Loans.
 The majority of the reasons they do not qualify for USDA Loans is.
 This is because USDA has a maximum back-end debt to income ratio of 41%.
 With FHA Loans, the maximum back-end debt-to-income ratios are 56.9%.
 Another reason why mortgage loan borrowers need to go with FHA Loans is that FHA Loans allow non-occupied co-borrowers.
 With USDA Home Loans, all borrowers must be owner-occupants of the subject property.

 Qualifying For USDA Home Loan Programs

-Home Buyers needing to qualify for USDA Home Loans with a direct lender with no overlays can contact us at Gustan Cho Associates 262-716-8151 or text us for a faster response.
-Or email us at firstname.lastname@example.org.
-Gustan Cho Associates is a mortgage company licensed in multiple states and are experts on USDA Loans.
-We have a national reputation for not having any lender overlays on government and conventional loans.
+Home Buyers needing to qualify for USDA Home Loans with a mortgage company licensed in multiple states with no lender overlays can contact us at Gustan Cho Associates 262-716-8151 or text us for a faster response.
+Or email us at [email protected] Gustan Cho Associates is a mortgage company licensed in multiple states and are experts on USDA Loans.
+Gustan Cho Associates has a national reputation for not having any lender overlays on government and conventional loans.
 The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.